uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.

-For indirectly device accessible types composed of multiple source components like the oneDPL iterators below, the same rules apply: they must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by to use the individual components within a SYCL kernel.
+The same requirement to prevent excessive data movements equally applies to indirectly device accessible types composed of one or more source components, such as the oneDPL iterators.

 Indirect Device Accessibility Type Trait
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^